What you need to know about the assassination of Martin Luther King Jr.

 Why did King stay at the Lorraine Motel in Memphis?

-King and his entourage checked into the Lorraine Motel on April 3, 1964.
-The Lorraine was one of the few motels in Memphis that was known as friendly to African-Americans.
+King and his entourage checked into the Lorraine Motel on April 3, 1968.
+The Lorraine was one of the few motels in Memphis that was known as friendly to African Americans.

 Within hours after checking into Room 306 at the Lorraine, King, battling a bad cold, spoke to an overflow crowd at the Mason Temple Church.
 Many in the audience were striking sanitation workers.
 King gave his famous "Mountain Top" speech, in which he spoke of his own mortality, telling the crowd, "I've seen the Promised Land.
 I may not get there with you.
 But I want you to know tonight, that we, as a people, will get to the Promised Land."